Word page

 Common questions

 • What does gadzooks mean?
-It is an old exclamation used to express surprise.
+An exclamation of surprise.

 • How do you pronounce gadzooks?
 It is commonly pronounced guh-ZOOKS.

 • What words are similar to gadzooks?
-Zounds, egad, and other old exclamations are close in tone.
+Similar words include Zounds, Egad, Good heavens, and Crikey.